joreilly/GalwayBus/README.md

 ### Kotlin Multiplatform

 This project also acted as initial platform I used when starting to explore **Kotlin Multiplatform** capabilities.
-There's a Kotlin Multiplatform `ShareCode` module for example along with sample iOS and macOS apps.
-Also wrote a couple of posts about some of my experiences using **KMP** in the project.
+There's a Kotlin Multiplatform `ShareCode` module for example along with sample Android, iOS and macOS apps.
+Also wrote a number of posts about some of my experiences using **KMP** in the project.

 * [SwiftUI meets Kotlin Multiplatform!](https://johnoreilly.dev/2019/06/08/swiftui-meetings-kotlin-multiplatform/)
 * [Introduction to Multiplatform Persistence with SQLDelight](https://johnoreilly.dev/posts/sqldelight-multiplatform/)